Charan071/my-n8n-workflows/Lead Enrichment automation/README.md

 # Lead Enrichment Automation

+> **Note:** This workflow uses the Explorium API for lead enrichment.
+A workflow diagram will be added soon.

 An intelligent lead enrichment workflow powered by **n8n**, **Explorium API**, and **Google Sheets** that automatically enhances lead data with valuable business intelligence and contact information.

 ## 🎯 Purpose